CloudsDocker/misc/TechNotes.md

 - **DRaas**: Disaster Recovery-as-a-Service
 - **RPO**: Recovery Point Objective, refers to the point in time in the past to which you will recover
 - **RTO**: Recovery Time Objective, refers to the point in time in the future at which you will be up and running again.
+- **PTO**: Paid Time Off.
+PTO is what you take the day after you've sucessfully recovered from your disaster and your business is back up and running at full speed ahead.
+- **RCO**: Recovery COnsistency Objective defines a measurement for the consistency of distributed business data within interlinked systems after a disater incident.
+Similar to terms used in this context are **RCC** Recovery Consistency Charactereristics and **ROG**: recovery object granualarity.

 > <------RPO-----Disaster Strikes---RTO----->
 Time between RPO and Disater means lost trasnactions